Getting started with your family tree

 If you're curious about your family's history, or the history of your family tree, consider doing some digging into your history.
 Thanks to the Internet, research is now easier than ever before.
 This page gives you some tips on getting started.
 If you'd like to comment on this page, please post a message in the forum

-First thing to start with, is building up a picture of the information you know - parents, grandparents, brothers and sisters and children.
+The first thing to start with, is building up a picture of the information you know – parents, grandparents, brothers and sisters and children.
 Information such as date of birth and marriage dates is especially useful.
 See if anyone in your family has any useful material, such as a box of memories, collection of paperwork (such as birth certificates), or a photo album.
-It's also worth considering interviewing some of your relatives and recording the conversation on a digital recorder - it all helps.
+It’s also worth considering interviewing some of your relatives and recording the conversation on a portable voice recorder – it all helps.

 The Internet is, of course, a great resource, and if you want a flavour of the sort of thing available, try entering a family name in the box below to see what records are at the huge site Ancestry: